 How PX fits with my job

-In my role as a clinical education specialist, I do anything I can to help teams succeed — I want them to meet their clinical goals, to find ways to streamline their workflows, to have valuable interactions with each other and with their patients.
+In my role as a nursing executive, I do anything I can to help teams succeed — I want them to meet their clinical goals, to find ways to streamline their workflows, to have valuable interactions with each other and with their patients.

 Patient experience an integral part of all of that.

 As I prepared for the CPXP exam, I took note of how many ways my organization, SONIFI Health, can play an important part in each of the four domains of patient experience.